Stateful-Academy/AboutMe/index.md

 * profilePicture

 ## Data File
 To make things easer on us in the long run we will create a `Data` file that will hold our `collection` of `Person` objects.
 We will then reference back to this `collection` in our `View Controller` to display the correct information.
-To do this, we need to first create a new `.Swfit` file for us to use.
+To do this, we need to first create a new `.Swiftt` file for us to use.
 File -> New -> File -> Swift File.
 Please give this file the name `Data`.

 On our new `Data.Swift` file, please define a `struct` with the name `Data`.
 The next section of instruction will be written with the scope of the `Data` struct.